-Athena, as soon as she heard the news, was overcome with anger and presented herself to Arachne in the guise of an old woman, suggesting that she withdraw the challenge and be content with being the best weaver among mortals.
+As soon as she heard the news, Athena was overcome with anger and presented herself to Arachne in the guise of an old woman, suggesting that she withdraw the challenge and be content with being the best weaver among mortals.

 When the work was completed, Athena herself had to admit that Arachne’s canvas had a beauty that had never been seen: the characters seemed to jump out of the canvas to perform the deeds represented.

-Athena, not tolerating the obvious defeat with anger, grabbed the rival’s canvas and tore it into a thousand pieces.
+Not tolerating the obvious defeat with anger, Athena grabbed the rival’s canvas and tore it into a thousand pieces.
 Arachne, shocked by the goddess’s reaction, ran away and attempted to commit suicide by trying to hang herself from a tree.

 But Athena, thinking that this was too mild a punishment, decided to condemn Arachne to weave for the rest of her days and to swing from the same tree from which she wanted to kill herself but she would no longer spin with her hands but with her mouth because she was transformed into a giant spider.

 Anansi is one of the most important and well-known divinities belonging to the mythology of the original populations of West Africa, from which he is portrayed as a being halfway between a deceiving god and a cultural hero.